 If you’re purchasing a manual vehicle, take the clutch and gearbox through their paces before buying.
 This step is all about how the car feels when you shift through gears and find the clutch biting point.

 Few things give more away than a car’s interior.
-Pay attention to the condition of the dashboard, upholstery, steering wheel, side bolsters and roof lining.
+Pay attention to the condition of the dashboard, upholstery, steering wheel, side bolsters, roof lining and accessories like air conditioning, windscreen wipers and power windows.
 If the car is looking a little tired, but the mileage is relatively low, it might be a good time to question the seller’s honesty about mileage.

 A solid paper trail can offer great peace of mind when purchasing a used car.
 Ask the seller for proof of servicing and repairs.
 This builds a good foundation for negotiating a better price.
 You should also carry out a comprehensive vehicle history check to uncover any red flags or need-to-know issues.

-Do you need help finding the best used cars in Brisbane?
-Contact The Vehicle Broker for professional negotiation, detailed research and vehicle sourcing.
+Do you need help finding the best-used cars in Brisbane?